dalager/graphedexcel/README.md

 GraphedExcel can be used in three ways:

-1. As python CLI tool, installed from PyPi with `pip install graphedexcel`
+1. As a Python CLI tool, installed from PyPi with `pip install graphedexcel` (requires Python)
 2. As a Docker container, `ghcr.io/dalager/graphedexcel`, exposing the CLI tool, not requiring any python dependencies being installed.
+(Requires Docker)
 3. As a Python module used within your own code, by importing the `graphedexcel` module.
+(Requires Python and some python programming experience)

 ### CLI Tool